- SVB's investors will get $2b in public bailout money: Also, Silicon Valley is apparently a neighborhood in Manhattan?

 As for Dodd-Frank's "source of strength" doctrine, it "doesn't create any concrete financial liability—it's just exhortatory."

 Bankruptcy law does give priority to regulators seeking capital to keep depositors whole, but that applies only when the bank makes "a specific promise to do so."
-All this means that "the FDIC seems to have accidentally guarantied $2 billion for the creditors of SVB Financial Group without any offsetting claim."
+All this means that "the FDIC seems to have accidentally guaranteed $2 billion for the creditors of SVB Financial Group without any offsetting claim."

 No source has been better for understanding the SVB debacle than Credit Slips, asking questions and raising issues that no one else has even noticed – like, why didn't SVB use CDARS or another reciprocal deposit service (where banks stash money on behalf of depositors with one another to keep balances below the insurable limit)?